GustavoDe/curso_java/calculo_area_triangulo/README.md

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

+## Project features

+The project calculates the area of two triangles, whose measurement is given by the user.
+After executing this calculation, it returns which of the triangles has the largest area.

+## Technologies used
+Java was used as language and the Java native Scanner library.

+## Objective
+Understand the first concepts of object orientation.

 ## Folder Structure

 The workspace contains two folders by default, where: